kernkonzept/ahci-driver/doc/ahci_drv_readme.md

   Specifies the upper limit of the number of dataspaces the client is allowed to register with the AHCI driver for virtio DMA.

-If the `create()` call is successfull a new capability which references an AHCI virtio driver is returned.
+If the `create()` call is successful a new capability which references an AHCI virtio driver is returned.
 A client uses this capability to communicate with the AHCI driver using the Virtio block protocol.